test-editor/test-editor.github.io/te_markdown/heroes-create-parameterized-testcase.md

 Next, we create the test case corresponding to this specification as a new file `CreateHero_parameterized.tcl`.
 You can follow the same steps as described in the [tutorial on which this one is based on](/te_markdown/heroes-create-testcase).
 Alternatively, you could create the file by copying the `CreateHero.tcl` file, in the same manner as we did with the specification file.
 In that case, you will have to adapt the *implements* statement in the first line, as well as the specification steps.

-:bulb: Remember that you can leverage the Test-Editor's features like *context assist* and *validation markers* to help you along.
+> :bulb: Remember that you can leverage the Test-Editor's features like *context assist* and *validation markers* to help you along.
 For example, remove the old reference to the test specification in the first line and use the former feature by hitting `STRG` + `SPACE` to select the newly created specification from a list.
 The latter feature will then make a warning marker appear, indicating that the test case does not match the specification.
-It will guide you to make the necessary changes to the specification steps, disappearing once all of them match those in the test specification exactly. :bulb:
+It will guide you to make the necessary changes to the specification steps, disappearing once all of them match those in the test specification exactly.

 ![screencase: adapt testcase to specification](/images/tutorial/tutorial.heroes.create.parameterized.testcase.1.adapt-to-spec.gif "screencast: adapt testcase to specification")